+What To Do In Bologna ItalyIf you are looking for something particular from this Bologna blog, use the handy table of contents above to jump right to it.
 There’s a reason why Lonely Planet placed Emilia Romagna on their list of top destinations in Europe for 2018.
 It’s the heart of Italy when it comes to food.
 And, a Bologna trip means a trip to the heart of the heart of Italy.
 Bologna sites and any Bologna itinerary revolves around the perfect mixture of food and history and art.

 Check out our recommendation for the Best Bologna Day TripsDon’t have enough time for our full review of the top Bologna Italy points of interest in the rest of this Bologna travel blog?
 Check out our list of recommended sightseeing Bologna options.
 Each of these makes great options for things to do in Bologna Italy in 1 day.

 Bologna Top 10 Day Tours in the Bologna City Center – Bologna City Guide[table id=35 /]

 *This post contains compensated links.
 Find more info in my DISCLAIMER.

 Bologna Places To Visit For Food LoversThere are so many great foodie things to do in Bologna.
 After all, food is so important to the history and culture of Bologna.
 Think about taking a Bologna food tour.
 If you do, try taking it at the start of your trip.
 That way you can learn about the best places to eat in Bologna and what to eat in Bologna to help plan the rest of your visit to Bologna.

 Bologna – What To Do For Free